Pectojin/duplicati-client/README.md

     status    return information about the current session config    prints the config to stdout
-    daemon    run Duplicati Client as a service
+    daemon    run Duplicati Client as a service verbose   Toggle verbose mode
+    params    import parameters from a yaml file

+# Parameters file
+Using the command `params` you can specify a parameters file.
+With this file you can provide most of the optional CLI arguments without having to specify them inline when calling your commands.

+The parameters file is set once using the `params` command and then automatically loaded on each call.

+You must create the parameters file yourself.
+An example of a parameters file:

+    password: verysecretpassword
+    verbose: True
+    insecure: True

+Then specify that you want to use a parameters file

+    duc params ~/.config/duplicati_client/parameters.yml

+This will load your password, set verbose mode, and allow insecure connections by default when you run a command.

+    Loaded 3 parameters from ~/.config/duplicati_client/parameters.yml

+Then, if you're connecting to a different server, simply override the default password by adding the `--password` argument in the CLI.

+    duc login localhost --password=othersecretpassword

+Verbose is an exception to this rule.
+It applies session wide and can only be toggled by calling the `verbose` command, which is nonsensical if you have a parameters file enabling it again.

+If you need to disable your parameters file, run

+    duc params --disable

 # Daemon mode
 The Duplicati Client will eventually support daemon mode.
 The daemon mode will run in a continous loop and fetch a list of tasks to execute from it's "task list" server.
 On startup a task server must be provided.